Adaptive Gated Graph Convolutional Network for Explainable Diagnosis of Alzheimer's Disease using EEG Data: Methods

 The proposed AGGCN model was implemented using PyTorch 1.10 \cite{pytorch}, and PyTorch Geometric 2.0.2 \cite{pytorch-geometric} and trained on a laptop with Intel i7 CPU, 16 GB RAM and an NVIDIA RTX 2070 GPU.

-The model is trained by minimising the binary cross-entropy loss.
-The model performance is evaluated using repeated (100 times) 10-fold stratified cross-validation and trained on the dataset collected during the eyes-closed condition.
-Since there are multiple samples from the same participant, keeping all samples within the same fold is crucial to prevent information leakage.
-A stochastic gradient descent (SGD) optimiser and an exponential learning rate scheduler are used to train the model with a batch size of 90 for 100 epochs.
+The model is trained by minimising the cross-entropy loss.
+The model performance is evaluated using repeated (30 times) 10-fold stratified group cross-validation (one group = subject identifier) and trained on the dataset collected during the eyes-closed condition.
+Since all participants have multiple samples, keeping all the samples from the same participant within the same fold is crucial to prevent information leakage.
+In order to prevent overfitting, another fold is utilised for validation to implement early stopping and is used to optimise hyperparameters.
+Thus, in each iteration of the cross-validation, one fold is used as validation, one fold as testing, and the remaining eight folds form the training set.

+A stochastic gradient descent (SGD) optimiser and an exponential learning rate scheduler are used to train the model with a batch size of 128 for 200 epochs.
+If validation loss does not decrease for 15 epochs, the training is stopped early.
 Additionally, zero-mean Gaussian noise with standard deviation $\sigma$ is added to the input during training with probability $p_{noise}$ to improve the generalisability of the model.
-Eventually, the best model was identified using the average cross-validated accuracy measured on the test folds.
-The selected model was then tested on the dataset obtained during the eyes-open condition as well as on the combined dataset from both conditions.
+Eventually, the best model was identified using the average cross-validated F1 score measured on the validation folds.
+The selected model was then retrained and tested on the dataset obtained during the eyes-open condition and the combined dataset from both conditions.
+The final results are then reported using the test folds only.
+The stability of the performance is assessed by computing the standard deviation of the samples collected over the 30-times repeated cross-validation.

 Note that the hyperparameters of the proposed model are optimised using Bayesian optimisation.
-Ten warm-up random iterations were used to initialise the optimisation, followed by 100 optimisation iterations.
+Ten warm-up random iterations were used to initialise the optimisation, followed by 200 optimisation iterations.
+The optimisation is evaluated only on the validation sets to prevent overfitting.
 Moreover, we carry out parameter-sensitivity experiments to verify the influence of a few key hyperparameters of the proposed model architecture.
 Specifically, these are the number of iterations of the GGCN encoder, the size of the pooled graphs, the sparsity of the learned graph and the choice of aggregation function of the GGCN encoder.
+Due to the computational cost of running these experiments, we reduce the number of repeats of the cross-validation from 30 to 5.
 The hyperparameters of the model are reported in our supplementary materials.